 If you were to release equity from your property under 55, chances are, interest would accrue for decades, making it more unlikely that the lender would recuperate the full payment with interest upon the sale of your home.
 That’s why you can’t use equity release under 55.
 It’s a safeguard.

 The demand to release equity from property under 55 increased in 2022 and will likely increase further in 2023.
 A high loan to value in one lump sum will give you more cash but may be difficult to qualify for, especially at the lowest rates.

 How Equity Release Mortgage Brokers Can Help You Release Money and Save

-This is where specialist mortgage brokers stand out as they’re able to access all products available, assess your eligibility before applying, give you a breakdown of the best options available with a full cost breakdown – before you commit.
+This is where specialist mortgage brokers stand out.
+They can access all products available, assess your eligibility before applying, and give you a breakdown of the best deal options available with a total cost breakdown – before you commit.

 Equity release schemes for under 55s can happen at rates under 4% with no fees added on, and we are also happy to discuss equity release for over 55 plans, so please don’t hesitate to get in touch.
 We can help discuss the options home reversion providers currently have to offer.